oneminch/minch.dev/content/notes/blog/http-requests-in-javascript.md

 xhr.open(Method, URL[, Async]);
 ```

-### xhr.send()
+#### xhr.send()

-This method allows us to open and send the request.
-It takes an optional parameter that contains our request body which is useful when making POST requests.
+This method allows us to open and send our request.
+It takes an optional parameter that contains our request body, which is useful when making POST requests.

 ```javascript
 xhr.send([body]);
 ```

-### xhr.setRequestHeader()
+#### xhr.setRequestHeader()

-This method is used to set HTTP headers for our request like `Content-Type` & `Accept`.
-Similarly, we can use `xhr.getResponseHeader()` to get header values for our response.
+This method is used to set HTTP headers for our request, such as `Content-Type` & `Accept`.
+Similarly, we can use `xhr.getResponseHeader()` to get header values from our response.

 ```javascript
 // Set header for request